Git gives you several ways to undo changes, but knowing which one to use can be confusing.

 Is git reset local or remote?

 git reset is a local operation.
-It only affects the local repository and does not interact with remote repositories.
+It only affects your local repository and does not modify the remote branch until you push changes.

 Does git reset restore deleted files?